Netanyahu: Paris peace conference is 'useless'

 READ: Trump pushes US Embassy move in Israel amid outcry

-Abbas has written to Trump to say an embassy move would have a dire effect on any chances of peace.
+Abbas has himself written to Trump to register his concern over how moving the embassy could have a shattering effect on any chances of peace.

 PLO Secretary-General and chief negotiator Saeb Erekat also confirmed that Russia had been urged to prevent any such move from occurring.